 There are a multitude of benefits to be derived from exercise; physical, emotional, energetic.
 However, there is a delicate balance between ‘just the right amount of exercise’ and ‘over doing it’.

-Our TCM Dr. Nat asks; “are you one of those people who exercise to no end without results?
+A TCM Doctor asks; “are you one of those people who exercise to no end without results?
 I want to tell you something today – it’s not going to work.
 In fact, it’s time to break up with the mentality that if only you exercised another 30 minutes or pushed yourself that much harder you’d see results”.

 Is this ringing a bell?

 We want to ask; when and why do you exercise?

 For stress relief?
 For weight loss?
 To feel well?

 We then also ask; is the exercise solving the intended problem?
 Or covering it?

 Let’s look at the physical effects of over exercising.
 TCM Dr. Nat states; “It can be darn straining on the body, so much so it sees it as stress.
 Long-term stress eventually leads to weight gain as it whacks out the balance of hormones, which sees an increase in oestrogen.
 And what releases oestrogen?
 Fat stores.
 So more fat stores, more oestrogen production equals more weight gain”.

 So, over exercising in order to achieve physical goals, can back fire.
 Literally.

 In Chinese Medicine theory, energy is derived from the digestive system.
 It creates our stores and holds our stores.
 If this is under stress and constantly being depleted, then what is the body running off in order to effectively digest food and function in totality?